Skip navigation to main content.

 How Tissue Helps

-Donated tissue is used in many surgical situations on a daily basis, benefitting those with serious or life-threatening medical needs.
+Donated tissue is used daily in many surgical procedures, benefiting those with serious and non-life-threatening medical needs.
 Patients with severe burns, athletes with torn ligaments or tendons, military personnel recovering from traumatic injuries – these people and more can be healed through the gift of tissue donation.

 The Baumgart family